luyadev/luya/docs/guide/app-admin-module-forms.md

 </div>
 ```

-If you would line to arrange two forms vertically side by side this could be done with following markup.
+If you would like to arrange two forms vertically side by side this could be done with following markup:

 ```html
 <div class="form-group form-side-by-side">